irfanMKhan/interview-preparation/docs/behavioral/behavioral-questions.md

 ## Short Professional Statement (SPS) / Tell me about yourself (introduce)
 - I’m a self-motivated software engineer over 6 years of experience developing web applications using multiple different technologies.
 - I have developed applications for different domains like Banking platform, Telecommunication platform, Mobile financial solutions and CRM.
-- Developed enterprise applications using technologies like Java, Spring Boot, Spring Cloud, Microservices and React JS.
+- Developed enterprise applications using technologies like Java, Spring Boot, Spring Cloud, following Microservices architecture and used React and Angular.
 (Docker, Kubernetes, AWS)
 - I have experience of working with clients from a few different countries.
 [England, Cambodia]
 - I can quickly adapt to new technologies.
 - I love to take ownership of the product I’m working on.
-- I believe, I will be a valuable resource to your company.
+- I believe I will be a valuable resource to your company.
 - I’m excited about this opportunity because it’s aligned with my professional experience.